meesokim/opengl-tutorial-proofread/beginners-tutorials/tutorial-4-a-colored-cube/index.markdown

 {: .highlightglslvs }

 In our case, we won't do anything fancy with it in the vertex shader.
-We will simply forward it to the fragment shader :
+We will simply forward it to the fragment shader:

 ``` glsl
 // Output data ; will be interpolated for each fragment.